Compendium solar spectrum formation: NLS+NLW: Avrett models

 Furthermore, in the ALC7 atmosphere \CaIR\ has nearly the same $\sqrt{\varepsilon}$ decline with closely the same $\tau$ sampling (comparison in \SSXpage{29}).
 The solar-atlas profiles of \Halpha\ and \CaIR\ in \linkrjrpage{2011AAp...531A..17R}{10}{Fig.\,10} of \citetads{2011A&A...531A..17R} differ substantially but mostly from different thermal broadening and \Halpha's abnormal opacity gap, both also known to ALC7 so that it reproduces both profiles reasonably well -- but so does a Kurucz RE atmosphere without chromosphere and so do actual higher-up chromospheric fibrils (ha--ha).

 In quiet-Sun resolving observations the actual nonthermal motions yield different scenes in the cores of these lines, except for their time-averaged core widths which sense mean temperature.
 In the wings both lines show spicules-II but \Halpha\ more and longer.
 More in \rrref{endnote}{note:nonEchrom}.}.
+They also do not contain ``cool clouds'' observed in CO lines \rrendnote{cool COmosphere}{note:CO}{ Named in \citetads{1994ApJ...423..806W} by T.R.\,Ayres who since his participation in $^{13}C$-seeking \citetads{1972ApJ...171..615H} eloquently promoted CO coolness (``thermal bifurcation'' in \citeads{1981ApJ...244.1064A}, ``dichotomy'' in \citeads{1986HiA.....7..425A}, ``chilling truth'' in \citeads{1990ASPC....9..106A}, ``heart of darkness'' in \citeads{1994Sci...263...64S}, ``through the lens of 3D spectrum synthesis'' in \citeads{2013ApJ...765...46A}).